rafael-santiago/tulip/doc/MANUAL.md

 ## My motivations

 I have been playing (or at least trying) the guitar since my twelve years old, during these years I had only two teachers.
-When I started my studies the ``Standard Music Notation`` was unknown to me.
+When I started my studies the ``Standard Music Notation (Sheet Music)`` was unknown to me.
 The curious thing about these two teachers was the choice for the same alternative music notation based on numbers.
 I said "curious" because since I learned this I have not met anyone abroad whom know this same "numeric notation".